JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 _What kind of changes are we then talking about that might impact you?_

-[Kubernetes](https://kubernetes.io/) has good documentation about how they evolve Kubernetes APIs to support new experimental features and at the same time they might remove some of the old features to enable fast development also in the future.
+[Kubernetes](https://kubernetes.io/) has good documentation about how they evolve Kubernetes to support new experimental features and at the same time they might remove some of the old features to enable fast development also in the future.
-At the end of the day, the more old stuff you carry over, the more energy it will take from you in the development which would slow down the innovation.
+At the end of the day, if you carry over old features from release to another, it will slow down the pace of new features and innovation.

-You can read more about that in here:
+You can read more about that here:

 [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)

 Since evolving the API is so important, you should understand which APIs are going to be removed in which version.
-This is documented in here:
+This is documented here:

 [Kubernetes Deprecated API Migration Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)

 To make this API deprecation more concrete,
-I'm going to now only focus to that topic in this blog post.
+I’m going to focus on that topic in this blog post.
-Given the above, I think better title for this post would be:
+Given the above, I think a better title for this post would be:

 ## Don't fall behind the Kubernetes <u>API</u> changes

-I hope we can agree, that Kubernetes is evolving very fast and that it's API-driven system in the background.
+I hope we can agree that Kubernetes is evolving very fast and that it's an API-driven system in the background.

 _However_, many people do not think their Kubernetes API usage, since they are using `kubectl` to interact with their Kubernetes clusters.